dougeby/IntuneDocs/intune/wi-fi-settings-windows.md

     - **Pre-shared key** (PSK): Optional.
 Shown when you choose **WPA/WPA2-Personal** as the security type.
 When your organization's network is set up or configured, a password or network key is also configured.
 Enter this password or network key for the PSK value.
 Enter a string between 8-64 characters.
 If your password or network key is 64 characters, enter hexadecimal characters.

       > [!NOTE]
-> Once you save the Wi-Fi profile, you will not be able to see the PSK that you entered for security reasons.
-The pre-shared key watermark will still show Not configured even though the PSK has been successfully saved in the profile.
-To change the PSK, enter a new one and save the profile.
-If you save a PSK, edit the policy, then leave the PSK blank, the existing PSK will still be used.
+      > When you save the Wi-Fi profile, the PSK value you entered isn't shown for security reasons.
+The pre-shared key watermark still shows **Not configured** even though the PSK is saved in the profile.
+To change the PSK, enter a new key, and save the profile.
+If you save a PSK, edit the policy, and leave the PSK blank, then the existing PSK is still used.

 - **Company Proxy settings**: Choose to use the proxy settings within your organization.
 Your options:
   - **None**: No proxy settings are configured.